ejbenke/SPFx-React-Accordion-Section/README.md

 ### Building the code

-- Clone my repository
+- Clone or download this repository
 - Run in command line:
   - `npm install` to install the npm dependencies
   - `gulp serve` to display in Developer Workbench (recommend using your tenant workbench so you can test with real lists within your site)
-- To package and deploy
+- To package and deploy:
   - Use `gulp bundle --ship` & `gulp package-solution --ship`
-  - Add the .sppkg to your App Catalogue
+  - Add the .sppkg to your SharePoint App Catalog

-## Disclaimer

-While this web part functions very nicely in my tenant, it is provided AS IS.

-Please use it if you like but I cannot be responsible for any issues you have with it whether they be large or small.

-If you notice something that could be improved, please submit a pull request!